 Dealing with real estate during difficult situations can be trying (to say the least!) so we have been doing a roundup of all of our most tricky situations.
 If you missed our post on selling house during divorce, be sure to check that out as well.

 If you own a property, that is stuck in the courts, it can feel frustrating and overwhelming.
+Or maybe it’s not even in the courts because you aren’t sure where to start.
 All of your hard work handling everything should pay off in one way or another.
 In our latest post, we will help you learn how to sell a probate property in Killeen!

 The probate process is stressful.
 Selling a house on top of everything else can only add to the frustration.
 At Liberty Home Buyers we can help you with a fair and fast sale of your probate property in Killeen.
 Keep reading to learn more about our best tips for selling quickly.

 Probate occurs when someone dies and heirs receive property listed in a will and the debts of the deceased estate are paid off.
 If you have to deal with the probate process, it is best to deal with a probate attorney as the process moves through the courts.
 They will be able to provide you with advice, help you handle debt payments, tax situations, and guide you through an often stressful process.
 You will need to take an inventory of the estate’s assets and locate all estate planning documents.
 You will want to notify all creditors and pay off any outstanding debts with money from the estate.
 There will also need to be income taxes filed, which include a possible inheritance tax.
 Depending on the situation and if there is a will present, the process can take 6 months to over two years.

 Why Would A Probate Home Need To Be Sold?